-In the above steps, we were discussing cropping an image following a general aspect ratio or shape.
+We discussed cropping an image following a general aspect ratio or shape in the above steps.

-The most surprising thing is, you can crop a photo to a specific size & resolution using the Crop tool.
+The most surprising thing is you can crop a photo to a specific image size & resolution using the Crop tool.
 For this, the Aspect Ratio menu needs to be opened.

 Then from the list, select the W X H X Resolution option.

-At this stage, the width needs to be more extensive compared to the height.
-So, I will click into the Width box and out 15 and write “in” (for inches) insides the box.
-Then clicking on TAB, jump to the height box, and apply the same method.
+At this stage, the width must be more extensive than the height.
+So, I will click into the Width box and out 15 and write “in” (for inches) inside the box.
+Then click on TAB, jump to the height box, and apply the same method.

 Changing the Resolution Value in Photoshop Crop Tool

-Did you notice that we have a 3rd box where we will need to put the resolution value?
+Did you notice that we have a 3rd box where we must put the resolution value?
 300 pixel/inch is the industry standard resolution, and I will put the same resolution value into the box.
 Remember to select px/in as a measurement of the resolution.